emiliasato/ecommerce-analysis/README.md

 ### 1.1 Problem Statement

 How can Olist improve it's profit?
+What are the key factors that are driving profit down?

 ### 1.2 Who is Olist?
-Olist provides a leading e-commerce service connects small businesses across Brazil to major marketplaces, enabling them to sell products through the Olist store and ship via partner logistics.
-After a purchase, sellers are notified to fulfill orders, and customers receive a satisfaction survey once the product is delivered or the delivery date passes.
+Olist is a leading e-commerce service that connects small businesses across Brazil to major marketplaces, enabling them to sell products through the Olist store and ship via partner logistics.

 Olist charges sellers a monthly subscription and a fee per order.